Scaling and Universality at Noisy Quench Dynamical Quantum Phase Transitions: Discussion

 In the noiseless ramp quench, the system contains two critical modes at which DQPTs occur if the sweep velocity is less than the critical sweep velocity.
 In the presence of white noise, the critical sweep velocity above which the DQPTs are wiped out decreases by increasing the noise intensity and scales linearly with the square of noise intensity.
 Moreover, added noise to the staggered magnetic field creates the region with multi-critical modes.
 According to the numerical simulation, the sweep velocity ($v_M$) below which the system enters to the multi-critical modes region, also scales linearly with the square of noise intensity.
 In the weak and strong noise case, we have also found the scaling function under which the critical sweep velocity and $v_M$ for different values of the Hamiltonian's parameters collapse on the single curve.
 In addition, the numerical results manifest that the dynamical free energy close to the DQPTs time shows power law scaling with the exponent $\nu\simeq1$ for all sweep velocities and any noise intensity which is the same as the noiseless ramp quench scaling features of the one dimensional systems~\cite{Zamani2024}.

-It is important to note that our findings, are agreement with the previous works on the transverse filed Ising and long-range pairing Kitaev models~\cite{Jafari2025b} which include two critical points, and also in transverse field Ising model with cluster interaction which reveals three critical points~\cite{Jafari2025c}.
+It is important to note that our findings, are agreement with the previous work on transverse field Ising model with cluster interaction which reveals three critical points~\cite{Jafari2025c}.
 At the end, it is worth noting that the critical modes in the noisy ramp quench scenario also exhibit scaling with sweep velocity, just as they do in the noiseless case, where they exhibit linear scaling with square root of the sweep velocity.
-The details of scaling of the critical modes have been represented in appendix \ref{AppendixC}.
+The details of scaling of the critical modes have been represented in Appendix \ref{AppendixD}.